Taking your dog to sheep for the first time.

 If the dog runs around the sheep for a little while and then walks or runs away to do something else (often eating sheep droppings) it's a fairly reliable sign that he's tired or bored.
 Try to get his attention back on the sheep but don't persist.
 Better to stop the session for a while - maybe an hour or until the next day.

 It's probably safest for novice handlers to teach the dog to lie down before they take it to the sheep.
-This does not mean that the dog will lie down at this time - it's highly unlikely that it will - but it should respond more quickly to 'lie down' if it know what you mean.
+This does not mean that the dog will lie down at this time - it's highly unlikely that it will - but at least it'll understand what the command means and when you're blocking the dog's path, holding up your arms and repeating the command, the dog will eventually obey you.
+It should respond more quickly to 'lie down' if it knows what you mean.
 Some trainers argue that teaching a dog to lie down before you take it to the sheep can teach it to focus its attention on you rather than the sheep.
-If I found my dog was more interested in me than the sheep, I'd get another dog.
+That might happen temporarily but as the dog's confidence grows, it'll focus more on the stock.
+If it doesn't, there's a deeper rooted confidence problem that needs to be addressed.

 As a novice, you'll be surprised how your dog moves and even more surprised at the way in which the sheep move.
 An ideal way to learn how sheep will react to where you put your dog is to drive them yourself.
 This is only really practical in a fairly confined space but if you're able to practice driving sheep around (alone) you'll gain a wealth of valuable experience to help with dog training and especially handling.